But death and taxes

-I'm sitting in my favourite "Coffice" called Vinyl in Reykjavik.
+I'm sitting in my favourite 'Coffice' in Reykjavik called Vinyl.
 Our internet at home has been off for a week now (the bandwidth bandit is still at large) and our landlord is taking his time sorting it out.
 We can only wait in hope that we will one day be able to browse freely in the comfort of our home again.
-Until our connectivity is restored our household has been making little pilgrimages to various long-sitting-on-small-purchase cafes around Reykjavik.
+Until connectivity is restored our household has been making little pilgrimages to various long-sitting-on-small-purchase cafes around the city.

 - CERTAINTY -

 I started to realise, Fred has lived his life with a great deal of certainty.
-He was certain that his responsibilites would multiply when his older brothers went to war.
-He was certain when he followed his fathers' advice and get "a government job" giving him a long and stable career.
+He was certain that his responsibilities would multiply when his older brothers went to war.
+He was certain when he followed his fathers' advice to get "a government job", giving him a long and stable career.
 He was most certain of all when he spotted my Grandmother, Joan, in her appropriately long swimwear over 60 years ago.
-He has made many decisions in his life - big ones - with a degree of certainty I'm not sure I can relate to.
+He has made many decisions in his life - big ones - with a degree of certainty that I'm not sure I can relate to.

 If we lived in a world driven by convention, necessity, and sensible thinking, would we be happier?

 We ponder this question further in our article The Simple Life, a story about Allexa and Mike.